UTSCCSCC01/finalprojectw22-bc-hub/doc/sprint4/documentation.md

 The communityComment schema represents a comment that a user can make.
 The schema for a community comment is found in `backend/models/communityComment.js`.
 The attributes of this scheme are: description, date, dateString, likes, dislikes, totalLikes, totalDislikes, and comments. dateString is a String representing the date the comment was made, while date is a datetime object representing the same.
 Likes and dislikes are a list of users who have liked or disliked the comment respectively. totalLikes and totalDislikes are numbers indicating how many people have liked or disliked a comment respectively.
 Comments is a list of other comments that have been made about the comment.

+The deadToken Schema represents a json web token that has been discarded but has not expired yet.
+The schema for a dead token can be found in `backend/models/deadToken.js`.
+The only attribute for this scheme is token, which is a string that stores the json web token.

 ## Express Backend

 There are multiple endpoints that can be used to get or post information.